cc-rf/cc-fw/README.md

 #### Advanced Debugging

-If you want to get serious about debugging and, like the maintainer don't know gdb very deeply, you might like Segger's J-Link Debugger.
+If you want to get serious about debugging and, like the maintainer don't know gdb very deeply, you might like Segger's J-Link Debugger from their software page.
 It has a graphical interface and is easy to use.

-It can be found here: https://download.segger.com/J-Link/J-LinkDebugger/jlinkdebugger_2.14.8_x86_64.deb

 If you want to get going with it fast, point it to the settings file located at `etc/fw.jdebug`.

+## Usage

+Currently the primary interface to Cloud Chaser is via Python (2.7+) scripts.
+Within the `etc/scripts` folder, `cc.py` defines the interface class and provides examples on how to send and receive packets.